CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ### Stage the NetQ Installation Tarballs

-The NetQ application and version is driven by the version of the bootstrap and install files that are used to install the NetQ application on the provided Ubuntu server.
-The installation procedure uses the NetQ agent that is preinstalled on the netq-ts box.
+The NetQ application and version is driven by the version of the bootstrap and install files used to install the NetQ application on the provided Ubuntu server.
+The installation procedure uses the NetQ agent that is preinstalled on the Cumulus NetQ Cloud virtual appliance (netq-ts).
 You must stage the NetQ bootstrap and install the tarball files that are downloaded from cumulusnetworks.com for the NetQ installation procedure.

-You can stage the installation tarballs in either one of two locations relative to the netq-ts box:
+You can stage the installation tarballs in either one of two locations relative to netq-ts:

-- On the local filesystem of the netq-ts itself.
+- On the local filesystem of netq-ts itself.

-   **After** you start the simulation with `vagrant up`, copy the bootstrap and installation tarballs onto the netq-ts box (typically with SCP or `vagrant scp`).
+   **After** you start the simulation with `vagrant up`, copy the bootstrap and installation tarballs onto netq-ts (with SCP or `vagrant scp`).

-- On a remote HTTP server reachable by the netq-ts.
+- On a remote HTTP server reachable by netq-ts.

    Place the bootstrap and installation tarballs onto an HTTP server.
 An HTTP url is provided during the bootstrap and installation procedures.

-   You must decide whether to stage the installation tarball files directly onto the server for installation, or host them on a remote HTTP server that the netq-ts can reach.
+   You must decide whether to stage the installation tarball files directly onto the server for installation, or host them on a remote HTTP server that netq-ts can reach.

-   The installation tarball files when they are downloaded from cumulusnetworks.com are called:
+   When downloaded from cumulusnetworks.com, the installation tarball files are called:

     - `netq-bootstrap-X.Y.Z.tgz` (bootstrap tarball)
     - `NetQ-X.Y.Z-opta.tgz` (install tarball)

     {{%notice info%}}

-The `netq-bootstrap` and `netq-opta` image X.Y.Z version numbers must match.
+The `netq-bootstrap` and `netq-opta` image version numbers must match.

 {{%/notice%}}

 ### Stage from the Local Filesystem

-For specific steps on how to login to cumulusnetworks.com and download the NetQ files, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="Download the bootstrap and NetQ installation tarballs" >}} in the NetQ documentation.
-You typically use SCP to copy the files onto the Linux-based simulation host securely.
+For specific steps on how to log into cumulusnetworks.com and download the NetQ files, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/Prepare-Existing-NetQ-Appliance/" text="Download the bootstrap and NetQ installation tarballs" >}} in the NetQ documentation.
+Use SCP to copy the files onto the Linux-based simulation host securely.

 The following procedure shows you how to copy the installation tarball files to the `/mnt/installables` directory (any directory that has sufficient read permissions is suitable for staging these files).
 Repeat the following steps for each file: